Rock Radio Scrapbook

 CHAM went on the air in 1959 under the call letters CHIQ.
 David Marsden was one of the early deejays, appearing there in 1964 after his CKEY Toronto days.
 The call letters were changed to CHAM after Rogers Broadcasting purchased the station in 1967.
 The station went Top 40 in 1970 in direct competition with CKOC, and published a weekly music chart for a time.
 CHAM was sold to Dancy Broadcasting in 1976, which promptly changed the call letters to CJJD and moved the broadcast facility to Lloyd D. Jackson Square, ending the days of public viewing of the deejays.
 The old CHAM call letters were restored in 1981 and the format changed to country when the station was purchased by Moffat Communications.
 In 1985, CHAM moved to 820 on the AM dial.

-One of CHAM's most memorable jocks was Rockin' Ron (Baptist), who landed in Hamilton in 1973 after stops at WIST Charlotte, N.C., and WAPE Jacksonville, Fla.
-After leaving CHAM in 1974, he worked at WDRQ Detroit, XEROK Juarez, Mexico (as Ron Starr), WSGN Birmingham, Ala. (as Ron Roddy), WKVQ Knoxville, Tenn., WBBF Rochester, N.Y., and WDMN/WXQQ Toledo, Ohio (the latter two stations as Ron Denver).
+One of CHAM's most memorable jocks was Rockin' Ron (Baptist), who landed in Hamilton in 1973 after stops at WIST Charlotte, North Carolina, and WAPE Jacksonville, Florida.
+After leaving CHAM in 1974, he worked at WDRQ Detroit, XEROK Juarez, Mexico (as Ron Starr), WSGN Birmingham, Alabama, (as Ron Roddy), WKVQ Knoxville, Tennessee, WBBF Rochester, New York, and WDMN/WXQQ Toledo, Ohio (the latter two stations as Ron Denver).
+At last word (2016) he was operations manager for WDMN.

 (The Bob Seed Collection)